-

 Who: We will give preference to finds by people who are relatively new to lichenology.
 ‘Relatively new’ includes individuals who are: self taught, in an introductory course at a college or university, a lichen enthusiast not necessarily trained in botany or lichenology, a visual artist using photography and/or illustrations, an early career professional in lichenology or botany, or a botany technician or contractor.
 The winner also must not have previously won the Best Lichen Find of the Year Award.

-The prize: The prize for winning the BLFY Award is your choice of one of the three monographs still in print (see Monograph section on page 27 below).
+The prize: The prize for winning the BLFY Award is your choice of one of the three monographs currently still in print.
 Winners should communicate their choice to the NWL Secretary.
-A pin made from an epoxy-coated real lichen will also be included.
-Additionally, an announcement will be made on the website.
+A pin made from an epoxy-coated real lichen may also be included, as available.
+Additionally, an announcement of the winner will be made on the website.

 Good luck to everyone, and may you find the most interesting of lichens this year!